mark-hahn/atom-feature-wiki/readme.md

 - Feature Summary: One paragraph only.
 - Details Of Features: Include links to related posts on Atom.io discussion boards.
-- Notes: E.g. any reason package should not be implemented, like conflict with core future plans.
+- Notes: Such as any reason feature should not be implemented, like conflict with core future plans, or links to related feature pages.
 - One section for each project targeted to this feature ...
  - Link to github repo.
  - Details of implementation.